Keep in Touch

 June 2024

 In May, Seacology’s director Duane Silverstein met with staff from our project partner, Reef Renewal Foundation Curaçao, at the coral nursery.
-Among the many coral cuttings growing there, the most impressive were large numbers of lush mature elkhorn corals—no longer common in the Caribbean—that were planted in 2015.
+Among the many coral cuttings growing there, the most impressive were large numbers of lush mature elkhorn corals.
+These specimens, no longer common in the Caribbean, were planted in 2015.

 Read more